 Most home remedies are designed to offer short-term relief.
 Dr. Hosny from the Advanced Headache Center in Midtown Manhattan and northern NJ knows that you can gain some long-term benefits from these treatments if you administer them properly.
 You may need to change your lifestyle to accommodate the home remedies in ways such as:

-• Develop regular sleep patterns.
+- Develop regular sleep patterns.
 Try to go to bed at the same time every night.
 Set your alarm for the same time every morning.
 That regularity acclimates your body to a regular sleep pattern, encouraging you to sleep fitfully every night.
-If you suffer from insomnia or you still get restless during your sleep, talk to your migraine specialists for suggestions.
+If you suffer from insomnia or you still get restless during your sleep, talk to your doctor for suggestions.

-• Keep a headache journal.
+- Keep a headache journal.
 Record when your headaches start, the pain intensity, and other details, such as what you’ve eaten.
-Reviewing these notes with your local headache specialists helps him create a treatment plan that may need to go beyond home remedies.
+Reviewing these notes with your headache specialist helps him create a treatment plan that may need to go beyond home remedies.

 Home remedies for headaches don’t work for all types of headaches, especially secondary headaches, where there’s an underlying medical condition for your pain.